 Mitzpe Gadot (Gadot Lookout) and War Memorial

-The fortified Syrian position here overlooked the Jordan River and Hula Valleys, and protected the main road to Quneitra against a possible Israeli attack.
-From 1948 until the Six-Day War, the Syrians shelled Israeli settlements in the valley below.
+This site was a fortified Syrian position that overlooked the Jordan River and Hula Valleys and protected the main road to Quneitra against a possible Israeli attack.
+From 1948 until the Six-Day War, the Syrians indiscriminately shelled Israeli settlements in the valley below.
 Agricultural workers had to work in the fields behind tanks and children spent much of their time in shelters.
-Kibbutz Gadot, which is on the west side of the Jordan River and a bit beyond the Beit Yaakov Bridge, is just below this position and its buildings were destroyed twice by shelling.
+Kibbutz Gadot, which is located on the west side of the Jordan River and a bit beyond the Beit Yaakov Bridge, is just below this position and its buildings were destroyed twice by shelling.
 On the second occasion, over a thousand shells were fired on the kibbutz.
-Only after the Six-Day War, when the Golan Heights was in Israeli hands following the Six-Day War were kibbutz members able to lead normal tranquil lives.
+Only after the Golan Heights was in Israeli hands following the Six-Day War were kibbutz members able to lead normal tranquil lives.

 Time: About 30 minutes total.

 Distance: About ¾ Km there and back.

-Type of walk: One-way path there and back.
+Type of walk: Same way there and back.

-Difficulty: An easy trail along a concrete path which is stroller and wheelchair friendly.
+Difficulty: An easy walk along a concrete path that is stroller and wheelchair friendly.

 Directions: Enter “Mitzpe Gadot” into Waze.
 The parking lot is just beyond the turning from the road.

 From the parking lot walk up the hill to the memorial.
 It is made of concrete and shaped like the entrance to a shelter.

 Just beyond the memorial is a recording in Hebrew or English explaining the significance of this site.

 Walk along the path to the far bunker for a good view of the valley below.